jouisseuse/gym-cooking/README.md

 | **45°** | Prosocial (≈ original BD) | Splits sub-tasks with the partner |
 | **90°** | Altruistic | Walks to the next useful object every step, joins the partner at merges |

-The utility form controls how much the ageny weights its own effort cost versus team progress:
+The utility form controls how much the agent weights its own effort cost versus team progress:
 `U_i(s, a; theta) = cos(theta) * r_self_i(s, a)  +  sin(theta) * r_team(s, a)`
 Or in plain language:
 `agent utility = weight on own effort + weight on team progress`